ErfanMomeniii/captcha/README.md

 # captcha
-a lightweight but powerful library for generating captcha pictures and keys for verifying that with a lot of options
+a lightweight but powerful package for generating captcha pictures and keys for verifying that with a lot of options